HERE'S WHAT HAPPENED

 What is typically out of your control at auditions?

 What is typically within your control at auditions?

 You'll learn more about how to put this into perspective in our next post on self-coaching before and after an audition.

 If you want to finish this post first, I have the self-coaching post linked at the bottom of this page.

 THIRD, USE THE RELEASE TECHNIQUE

 To see Brendon Burchard’s full 30 minute video on YouTube walking you through the technique, click here.

 Here are the quick steps for actors post-audition:

-It's important that you leave the casting office parking lot so that you're not taking up valuable parking space that your fellow actors need.
+It's important that you leave the casting office parking lot before you do this so that you're not taking up valuable parking space that your fellow actors need.

-You're already in their shoes, and stress over a parking space is the last thing we need before an audition, so let's be courteous.
+You understand what it's like to be them, and stressing over a parking space is the last thing we need before an audition, so let's be courteous.